-This week was Autumn half term and as we all had a weeks leave, we decided a family trip was in order.
+This week was Autumn half term and as we all had a weeks leave, a family trip was in order.
 Well, any excuse, right?
-As much as we love our adopted home of Germany and have enjoyed exploring all that Deutschland has to offer ( Frankfurt, Hannover,and Dortmund …and Berlin. my beloved Berlin.) we were in the mood for something a little different.
+As much as we love our adopted home in Germany and have enjoyed exploring all that Deutschland has to offer ( Frankfurt, Hannover,and Dortmund …and Berlin. my beloved Berlin.) we were in the mood for something a little different.
 With this in mind, we booked a mini cruise to Norway sailing out of the Northern German city of Kiel.
 And being the family that never knowingly turns down the opportunity to explore, we stuck on an extra night in Kiel to see what we could see.

-What we did see was U-955, a German submarine that served as part of Nazi Germany’s Kriegsmarine during in WW2.
+The first thing we did see was U-955, a German submarine that served as part of Nazi Germany’s Kriegsmarine during in WW2.
 I had expected something that had been employed as an instrument of war to be an ugly sight, to look out-of-place.
 But U-955 is actually quite beautiful in its own way, perched quite unobtrusively on the shore of the Kieler Fjord.

 A rudimentary kitchen consisted of a small stove and little else.
 This to cater to the needs of a crew of fifty or so men.
 Sleeping arrangements for the general crew were equally lacking in luxury, being made up of long communal bunks with a tiny locker space for each man.
 Commanders bunks were slightly more comfortable, but not by much.
 Interestingly , there were only enough bunks for half the crew, so each bed space was shared by two men.
 The crew operated so that at any time, half the crew worked whilst half rested.
-It is difficult to imagine the physical and mental strength required to deal with the rigours of serving in such an environment at any time, let alone in the theatre of war.
+It is difficult to imagine the physical and mental strength required to deal with the rigours of serving in such an environment, let alone in the theatre of war.
 Visiting U-boat 955 left me in awe of what man can create in order to wage war, and with a new-found respect for submariners past and present.

-Having explored a vessel designed to go down, it was time to go up.
+Having seen a vessel designed to go down, it was time to go up.
 85m up actually, to explore the Laboe Memorial.
 Originally built-in the late 1920s in memory of German sailors killed in WW1, the memorial is now an internationally recognised peace monument.
 In the 1990s the tower was rededicated as a Memorial those who “Died at sea and for peaceful navigation of free waters”.
 In keeping with the monuments evolving role, this is now a place of both remembrance and education.
-Nowhere is this more evident than on the first floor where several walls are lined with flags and tributes laid by cadets and Sailors from all over the globe.
+Nowhere is this more evident than on the first floor where several walls are lined with tributes laid by cadets and Sailors from all over the globe.

 Other walls are carved with the silhouettes of different ships and lists the losses of both World Wars.
 It’s a visual, sobering summary.